-- 2. Linguistic phonetics draws upon articulatory and acoustic phonetics in order to explain why the sounds of languages are shaped the way that they are.
+- 2 Linguistic phonetics draws upon articulatory and acoustic phonetics in order to explain why the sounds of languages are shaped the way they are.
 The contact with acoustic phonetics is in various forms, one of which (quantal theory) has already been mentioned.
-Developing models of the distribution of the possible sounds in the world's languages based on acoustic principles, as in the ground-breaking theory of adapative dispersion in Liljencrants & Lindblom (1972) is another.
-Using the relationship between speech production and acoustics as to explain sound change as misperception and misparsing of the speech signal (Ohala, 1993, Chapter x Ohala, this book) could also be grouped in this area. - 3.
-Variability.
-The acoustic speech signal carries not only the linguistic structure of the utterance, but also a wealth of information about the speaker (physiology, language and language variety, attitude and emotional state).
+Developing models of the distribution of the possible sounds in the world's languages based on acoustic principles, as in the ground-breaking theory of adapative dispersion in Liljencrants and Lindblom (1972), is another.
+Using the relationship between speech production and acoustics to explain sound change as misperception and misparsing of the speech signal (Ohala, 1993, this volume) could also be grouped in this area. - 3 Variability.
+The acoustic speech signal carries not only the linguistic structure of the utterance, but also a wealth of information about the speaker (physiology, regional affiliation, attitude and emotional state).
 These are entwined in the acoustic signal in a complex way acoustically both with each other and with background noise that occurs in almost every natural dialogue.
 Moreover, speech is highly context-dependent.
-A time slice of an acoustic signal can contain information about context, both segmental (e.g., whether a vowel is surrounded by nasal or oral sounds) and prosodic (e.g., whether the vowel is in a stressed-syllable, in an accented word at the beginning or near the end of a prosodic phrase).
+A time slice of an acoustic signal can contain information about context, both segmental (e.g., whether a vowel is surrounded by nasal or oral sounds) and prosodic (e.g., whether the vowel is in a stressed syllable, in an accented word at the beginning or near the end of a prosodic phrase).
 Obviously, listeners cope for the most part effortlessly with all these multiple strands of variability.
 Understanding how they do so (and how they fail to do so in situations of communication difficulty) is one of the main goals of speech perception and its relationship to speech production and the acoustic signal.

 As in any science, the advances in acoustic phonetics can be linked to technological development.
-Present day acoustic phonetics more or less began with the invention of the sound spectrograph in the 1940s (Koenig, Dunn, and Lacy, 1946).
-In the 1950s, the advances in vocal tract modelling and speech synthesis (Dunn, 1950; Lawrence, 1953; Fant, 1953, 1959) and a range of innovative experiments at the Haskins Laboratories (Cooper, Liberman, & Borst, 1951) using synthesis from handpainted spectrograms provided the technology for carrying out many types of investigation in speech perception.
+Present-day acoustic phonetics more or less began with the invention of the sound spectrograph in the 1940s (Koenig et al., 1946).
+In the 1950s, the advances in vocal tract modeling and speech synthesis (Dunn, 1950; Lawrence, 1953; Fant, 1960) and a range of innovative experiments at the Haskins Laboratories (Cooper et al., 1951) using synthesis from hand-painted spectrograms underpinned the technology for carrying out many types of investigation in speech perception.
 The advances in speech signal processing in the 1960s and 1970s resulted in techniques like cepstral analysis and the linear prediction of speech (Atal & Hanauer, 1971) for source-filter separation and formant tracking.
-As a result of the further development in computer technology in the last 20-30 years and above all with the need to provide extensive training and testing material for speech technology systems, there are now large-scale acoustic databases, many of them phonetically labelled as well as tools for their analysis (Bird & Harrington, 2001).
+As a result of the further development in computer technology in the last 20-30 years and above all with the need to provide extensive training and testing material for speech technology systems, there are now large-scale acoustic databases, many of them phonetically labeled, as well as tools for their analysis (Bird & Harrington, 2001).

 A recording of the production of speech with a pressure-sensitive microphone shows that there are broadly a few basic kinds of acoustic speech signal that it will be convenient to consider in separate sections in this chapter.